cloudposse/docs/content/kubernetes-platform-services/dashboard/cluster-portal.md

 # Usage

-Open `https://portal.us-west-2.staging.example.com` process authorization on GitHub and use dashboards.
+Open `https://portal.us-west-2.staging.example.com` and authenticate using your GitHub credentials.